Bullish Reversal Candlestick Patterns indicate that the ongoing downtrend is going to end, and it may reverse to an uptrend.

 One should remember when trading with the Morning Star pattern the prior trend should be a downtrend.

-For confirming the reversal signals given by this pattern traders can use other technical indicators as we have to use the Relative Strength Index in our below example.
+For confirming the reversal signals given by this pattern, traders can use other technical indicators, as we have to use the Relative Strength Index in our example below.

-This bullish candlestick pattern signals uptrend reversal because of the strong buying pressure by the buyers.
+This bullish candlestick pattern signals an uptrend reversal because of the strong buying pressure by the buyers.

-All the three candlesticks and open within the real body of the previous candle in the pattern.
+All three candlesticks open within the real body of the previous candle in the pattern.

 Below is an example of a daily chart of USD/INR that shows us how Three Soldiers Candlesticks is formed after a downtrend: